Early poster of the Hotel Astor in Times Square - New York City (New York Architecture Images website)

 Roof Garden

 Built at a cost of $7,000,000 on land leased from William Waldorf Astor (great-grandson of John Jacob Astor, the fur trader), the 11-story, 35,000-square-feet Hotel Astor was designed in the French Renaissance "Beaux Arts" style by architects Charles W. Clinton and William H. Russell, who imitated many features from the old Waldorf=Astoria on Thirty-fourth Street.
 The Hotel Astor opened in September 1904, dazzling guests with its enormous public rooms, most decorated with themes.
-A a year later the elaborate roof garden was opened.
+A year later the elaborate roof garden was opened.

 Postcard of Large Ballroom in the Hotel Astor (Times Square) - New York City